rjrosati/inflation-simulation/README.md

 # Download
-(Easiest) To run a pre-compiled version of the game on Mac or Linux, download and unzip [this file]https://github.com/rjrosati/inflation-simulation/releases/download/v0.1/game.zip .
+(Easiest) To run a pre-compiled version of the game on Mac or Linux, download and unzip this file: https://github.com/rjrosati/inflation-simulation/releases/download/v0.1/game.zip .
 Then double-click the file named `runme`.

 (Run from source)
 To download this script, click on the green "clone or download" button right above the list of files.
 If you have `git` installed, you can clone the repository, or you can download the current version as a zip file.